gogyzzz/prognet_emorecog/README.md

-Progressive Neural Networks for Transfer Learning in Emotion Recognition
+A Pytorch implementation of 'Progressive Neural Networks for Transfer Learning in Emotion Recognition'
 ===